foisystudio/Carputer/README.md

 Purpouse:
 To give me navigation, OBDII Codes and hopfully errors, Audio system.

 I am doing this project as my vehicle doesn't have a GPS system.
 So I decided to do my own and decided to add other functinality.
-Also, as I take this vehicle off into the backwoods often GPS functinaity can be handy.
-I will also be adding features to controll other extra electronics I have added to my vehicle, such as work lights, wmber warning lights, solar pannels, and the Auxillery battery.
+I take this vehicle off into the backwoods often GPS functinaity can be handy.
+I will also be adding features to controll other extra electronics I have added to my vehicle, such as work lights, amber warning lights, solar pannels, and the Auxillery battery.

+The files that come with this are: start.sh, vlc.py, main.py as well as some supporting documentation of this project.

+start.sh - a shell script that starts the various parts of this project - the media player, the gps map software, and the main program.

+vlc.py - this is just to start vlc
+            - could probably just put this in the start.sh file

+main.py - this is the main file that gets the data and displays it with a crapy gui -- but at least it is working :) -- It also contains the switches for my 2 work lights via buttons on the gui.